Netflix Christmas Movie Implies Jesus Was Gay, Draws Ire Of Viewers Who Sign Petition Saying It’s Offensive

 In Brazil, the comedy short is drawing intense outrage.

 “Horrible!
 Disappointed with Netflix and Porta dos Fundos!!!
-Now it’s on to Amazon Prime!!!,” wrote one angered user.
+Now it’s on to Amazon Prime!!!” wrote one angered user.

 Another even suggested that the film is a violation of Brazilian law, which forbids “the practice of discrimination and prejudice based on race, ethnicity, color, religion, or national origin.”

-Even a Brazilian politician, pastor and congressman from São Paulo Marco Feliciano, as gotten in on the act, calling on churches and “good people” to “put an end” to the film.
+A Brazilian politician, pastor, and congressman from São Paulo, Marco Feliciano, as also weighed in, calling on churches and “good people” to “put an end” to the film.

-A petition to have the film pulled from Netflix has been set up, and as of this writing, over one million have signed.
+A petition to have the film pulled from Netflix has been set up, and as of this writing, over one million people have signed it.

-In addition to offending some Christians, it appears that the movie may not go over particularly well with the gay community as well.
-One reviewer writes that the film’s portrayal of gay men as mincing and swishy plays to offensive LGBTQ stereotypes.
+In addition to offending some Christians, it appears that the movie may not go over particularly well with the gay community either.
+One reviewer writes that the film’s portrayal of gay men as mincing and plays to offensive LGBTQ stereotypes.

-This is not the first time that Porta dos Fundos has gone ham on a portrayal of Jesus that could cause offense in a Christmas special.
-2018’s The Last Hangover depicts Jesus and his disciples hung over from a drunken last supper.
+This is not the first time that Porta dos Fundos has made an interesting portrayal of Jesus in a Christmas special.
+2018’s The Last Hangover depicts Jesus and his disciples hungover from a drunken last supper.
 Jesus is depicted as sadistic, homicidal, and perpetually drunk.